Hofstede’s 6 Cultural Dimensions Examples

 Private Company Rules and Regulations Sample

-A small or big company applies some rules and regulations for the employees to regulate the business smoothly.
-The Company Rules and Regulations For Employees always direct the employee and protect them from getting fired.
+A small or large company applies rules and regulations to ensure the business runs smoothly.
+The Company Rules and Regulations for Employees always direct employees and protect them from being fired.
 The author has presented a sample of company rules and regulations for employees.
-It is a perfect sample of small business rules and regulations for employees and company policies for employees.
+It is a perfect sample of small-business rules and regulations, as well as company policies for employees.

 Company Rules and Regulations For Employees

-The following rules and regulations shall impose on all employees of the company.
-Every employee must follow and obey the act, guidance, policy, rules, and regulations set by the company authority and applicable occasionally.
+The following rules and regulations shall apply to all employees of the company.
+Every employee must follow and obey the acts, guidance, policies, rules, and regulations set by the company authority and applicable from time to time.

 Some rules and regulations include:

-Firstly, the company expects formal and acceptable behaviors from employees.
-The company’s prime motive is to attract customers through the exemplary conduct of the employees.
+Firstly, the company expects employees to exhibit formal and acceptable behavior.
+The company’s prime motive is to attract customers through the exemplary conduct of its employees.

-Additionally, employees must need to wear a face mask while working in an office.
-They have the responsibility to ensure safety and a healthy working environment.
+Additionally, employees need to wear a face mask while working in an office.
+They are responsible for ensuring safety and a healthy working environment.

 Moreover, employees are liable to protect the company’s belongings for office purposes.
-They will be responsible for breaking any official equipment such as a computer, printer, scanner, camera, etc. Employees can use the official equipment only for official purposes.
+They will be responsible for damaging any official equipment, such as a computer, printer, scanner, or camera.
+Employees can use the official equipment only for official purposes.

-Our company is aware of maintaining records; therefore, every employee must protect documents.
+Our company is aware of the importance of maintaining records; therefore, every employee must protect documents.
 The office will not accept any argument without proper evidence.
 Hence, employees should preserve official documents for future demand.

 The company will not allow employees to work under the influence of alcoholic beverages during work time.
-Our Company does not inspire you to drink alcohol or prevent you from drinking alcohol; however, our Company suggests you not drink alcohol when you are on duty.
+Our Company does not encourage or discourage you from drinking alcohol; however, it suggests that you not drink alcohol while on duty.

 Employees should have meals during break times.
 The Company will not allow extra meal time, so employees must utilize the break time wisely.
-Our company is vigilant in following the employee’s ethical principles.
-The company will fire employees who indulge in corruption and bribery without notifying them.
+Our company is vigilant in adhering to its employees’ ethical principles.
+The company will fire employees who engage in corruption or bribery without prior notice.

 A Private Company Rules and Regulations Sample